SAP/abap-file-formats/docs/json.md

 1. The field with enum values is marked as required.
 2. The field with enum values has a specified default value.

-In case additional values for the enum should be added compatibly later, a default value must always be specified (see #format-versions-and-compatibility).
+In case additional values for the enum should be added compatibly later, a default value must always be specified (see [Format Versions and Compatibility](#format-versions-and-compatibility)).
+If systems don't support the new enumeration value (e.g., in lower releases), the value will be changed to the default value by the file format implementations.

 The order of the comments and annotations presented here is important: First, there is the comment for the title followed by the one for the description, in case they are both provided.
 After these two, the remaining annotations are always located.
 Between them, the order is irrelevant.